microsoft/migrate-java-ee-app-to-azure-training/05-adding-app-insights/README.md

 1. `kubectl get pods` will show the status of your pods.
 1. `kubectl logs -f service/sharearound` will show logs for the `sharearound` service.
-1. `kubectl describe deployment/sharearound --output yaml` will show your deployment YAML.
+1. `kubectl get deployment/sharearound --output yaml` will show your deployment YAML.

 [Previous](../04-migrating-web-pages/README.md) &nbsp; [Next](../06-migrating-database/README.md)